 She had survived her stroke, but her real journey was about to begin, because once she came to, she was unable to walk or talk.
-Margi spent the next four months in transitional rehabilitation at the MemorialCare Rehabilitation Institute at Long Beach Memorial attending occupational, physical and speech therapy for six hours each week.
+Margi spent the next four months in transitional rehabilitation at the MemorialCare Rehabilitation Institute at Long Beach Medical Center attending occupational, physical and speech therapy for six hours each week.

 “I received exceptional care and therapy,” says Margi.
 “At this time my husband Larry was my full-time caregiver.
 He took care of 95 percent of my needs at home.”

 This was not the first major medical scare in Margi’s health history.
 Just a few years prior, she suffered two heart attacks two years apart followed by a diagnosis of atrial fibrillation, an irregular heartbeat that increases the risk of stroke, blood clots and other heart-related conditions.
 In this case, a blood clot had formed in her heart and traveled to her brain causing her stroke.

 A Successful Recovery, Thanks to a Great Support Team